stashed/postgres/docs/postgres.md

   terminationPolicy: Delete
 ```

+Here,

+- `spec.init.stashRestoreSession.name` specifies the `RestoreSession` crd name that we are going to use to restore this database.

+Let's create the above database,

 ```console
 $ kubectl apply -f ./docs/examples/restore/restored-postgres.yaml
 postgres.kubedb.com/restored-postgres created
 ```

+If you check the database status, you will see it is stuck in `Initializing` state.

 ```console
 $ kubectl get pg -n demo restored-postgres